Ovid/codegen-protection/README.md

         return $total;
     }

-    #>>> CodeGen::Protection::Type::Perl 0.01.
+    #>>> CodeGen::Protection::Format::Perl 0.01.
 Do not touch any code between this and the start comment.
 Checksum: fa97a021bd70bf3b9fa3e52f203f2660

 You can then take the marked up document and insert it into another Perl document and use the rewrite mode to safely rewrite the code between the start